-In this course, students apply principles and strategies for marketing products services to industrial, commercial and governmental entities.
-Understand strategic role of marketing and develop the ability to define and analyze the marketing problems dealt with by mangers.
-In addition, course discusses ways in which market information and product life cycle affect product and production design; forecasting techniques; interdependencies marketing and operations functions; and selling skills.
+In this course, students apply principles and strategies for marketing products and services to industrial, commercial and governmental entities.
+Understand the strategic role of marketing and develop the ability to define and analyze the marketing problems dealt with by mangers.
+In addition, course discusses ways in which market information and product life cycle affect product and production design; forecasting techniques; interdependencies between marketing and operations functions; and selling skills.

-MRKT450 - New Product Development (US and Global)
+MRKT450 - New Product Development (US and Global) 3 Credits

-This course focuses on the challenges newproduct managers face as they take ideas the new product-development process.
-Topics include how US and international companies develop product development processes with an emphasis on customer involvement; newproduct strategy; idea generation; idea selection evaluation: and concept development and testing: product development and testing; and market testing.
+This course focuses on the challenges newproduct managers face as they take ideas the new product-development through process.
+Topics include how US and international companies develop new product development processes with an emphasis on customer involvement; newproduct strategy; idea generation; idea evaluation; selection and concept development product and testing: development and testing; and market testing.

-MRKT480 - Strategies for Researching New Markets 3 Credits
+MRKT480 - Strategies for Researching New Markets

 This course explores the methodologies and strategies essential for researching and analyzing new market opportunities.
-Students will learn how to identify and evaluate potential markets. assess competitive landscapes, and develop effective strategies for market entry and expansion.
+Students will learn how to identify and evaluate potential markets, assess competitive landscapes, and develop effective strategies for market entry and expansion.